INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

       defaultAnalyzerName: DEFAULT # The type of analyzer to use for metadata fields
                                    # by default (DEFAULT|whitespace|standard|nontokenizing)
       contentViewable: false       # is the user allowed to retrieve whole documents?
+      textDirection: LTR           # text direction of the corpus (e.g. LTR/RTL) (not used by BlackLab)
       documentFormat: ''           # (not used by BlackLab. may be used by application to
                                    #  e.g. select which XSLT to use)
       unknownValue: unknown        # what value to index if field value is unknown [unknown]